 resource the following are required:

-upstream DSC Community repository.master, even though the CI will fail.main branch policy in the upstream DSC Community
+master, even though the CI will fail. - Rename the GitHub Default branch in upstream DSC Community repository to main

 # Move to the local repo